from

 Max 24 Guests

-The largest of the Aran Islands sits a short ferry ride from the Galway coast, but most tours barely scratch its surface.
-This day trip changes that by handing the on-island portion to a native islander who drives a minibus through their own backyard.
-Trace the South Connemara Gaeltacht, sail from Rossaveal, then climb to Dún Aonghasa fort on its old cliff edge.
-Quiet ruins and Atlantic beaches fill the rest of the day.
-For an Inis Mór day that feels like an inside connection, this is the tour.
+Inis Mór, the largest of the Aran Islands, sits a short ferry ride from the Galway coast, but most tours barely scratch its surface.
+On this tour, your on-island discovery is led by a native islander who expertly drives a minibus through their own backyard.
+See the South Connemara Gaeltacht, sail from Rossaveal, then climb to Dún Aonghasa fort on its old cliff edge.
+Exploration of quiet ruins and Atlantic beaches fill the rest of the day.
+It's the ultimate insider's day trip to Inis Mór.

 What's included